scraggo/scraggo.github.io/content/blog/tech/prepare-for-initial-screens.md

 _Do I feel confident about my technical knowledge and experience?
 Am I excited about the company's culture and products?
 Is the phone interview going in such a way that I don't get the impression that I'm being negatively judged?
 Possibly most importantly, do I feel like the company will value my contributions and pay me a fair rate?_

 I realize now that all my "mistakes" during phone screens were all part of learning how to navigate this industry.
 Sure, I could've had better answers.
 Sure, I could've been more targeted about what I was looking for.
 But sometimes you just have to "go for it" and see what sticks.

+## Resources

+Considering a career in tech?
+I've collected [my thoughts and resources here](/tech-career-resources/).